SPEAKERS & PROGRAM

 Director for the Centre for Leadership and Dialogue - University of Pretoria's Gordon Institute of Business Science

-Abdullah Verachia is an admitted attorney of the High Court of South Africa and holds qualifications from some of South Africa’s leading academic institutions.
+Abdullah Verachia is director for the Centre for Leadership and Dialogue - University of Pretoria's Gordon Institute of Business Science.
+He is an admitted attorney of the High Court of South Africa and holds qualifications from some of South Africa’s leading academic institutions.

-Abdullah has served as Executive: International at Rand Merchant Bank (a division of FirstRand Bank Ltd) and also served on the management board of FirstRand India.
-Rand Merchant Bank has won numerous awards as a leading Emerging Markets Investment Bank and was recently recognised as the 2014 Investment Bank of the Year in Africa by The Banker – Investment Banking Awards.
+He has served as executive: international at Rand Merchant Bank (a division of FirstRand Bank Ltd) as well as on the management board of FirstRand India.
+Rand Merchant Bank was recently recognised as the 2014 Investment Bank of the Year in Africa by The Banker – Investment Banking Awards.

-Having presented in over 60 cities globally Abdullah Verachia has been recognised as a leading dealmaker, strategist and thought leader on company competitiveness and strategy and on Frontier and Emerging Markets.
-He has presented around the world to leading listed firms, international organisations and governments including in Beijing, Shanghai, Shenzen, Mumbai, Bangalore, Delhi, Singapore, Kuala Lumpur, Hong Kong, Accra, Dar Es Salaam, Nairobi, Frankfurt, Munich, Copenhagen, Madrid, Paris, London and New York.
-He has been asked to present at some of the world’s leading institutions including the School of Public and International Affairs at Colombia University in New York, the Said Business School at Oxford University, the OECD in Paris and Casa Asia in Madrid amongst others.
+Having presented in over 60 cities globally, Abdullah Verachia has been recognised as a leading dealmaker, strategist and thought leader on company competitiveness and strategy and on frontier and emerging markets.
+He has presented around the world to leading listed firms, international organisations and governments.
+He has been asked to present at some of the world’s leading institutions including the School of Public and International Affairs at Columbia University in New York, the Said Business School at Oxford University, the OECD in Paris and Casa Asia in Madrid.

-He has provided business strategy solutions on behalf of listed and multinational clients in Asia, Africa, Europe and Latin America.
-Abdullah has also initiated and advised on some of the largest Asian investments into Africa.
-He also advised numerous South African companies on their internationalisation strategies with various Emerging Market economies and has an incredible understanding of the internationalisation of listed firms.
+He has provided business strategy solutions on behalf of listed and multinational clients in Asia, Africa, Europe and Latin America and has initiated and advised on some of the largest Asian investments into Africa.
+He also advised numerous South African companies on their internationalisation strategies with various emerging market economies and has an incredible understanding of the internationalisation of listed firms.

-Abdullah has headed up research, strategy and consulting assignments in an array of sectors including banking, mining, finance, asset management, construction, insurance, legal, audit, FMCG, retail and automotive.
-He has also headed up consulting assignments on behalf of a number of South African Industrial Development Zones and Investment Promotion Agencies.
-He has also done work on behalf of leading donor organisations and specifically on the intra-emerging market flows between Asia and Africa.
+He has headed up research, strategy and consulting assignments in an array of sectors including banking, mining, finance, asset management, construction, insurance, legal, audit, FMCG, retail and automotive.
+In addition, he has headed up consulting assignments on behalf of a number of South African industrial development zones and investment promotion agencies.
+He has also done work on behalf of leading donor organisations, specifically on the intra-emerging market flows between Asia and Africa.

 Dr Clarence Mini (SA)